In this article

 The court will question your stance, but there are many valid reasons as to why you are unable to name the person who was driving.
 These could include:

-- Having multiple insured drivers that all frequently use the vehicle.
+- Having multiple insured drivers who all frequently use the vehicle.

-- You were taking it in turns to drive with another person throughout a long drive and cannot remember who it would’ve been.
+- You were taking turns to drive with another person throughout a long drive and cannot remember who it would’ve been.

 Does Section 172 of the Road Traffic Act apply to companies?